|

 Prof. John Ralston, founding Director of The Wark and South Australian of the Year, 2007

-The role of MEI is to disseminate information to the mineral processing community via:
+MEI was founded in 1998 in order to disseminate information to the mineral processing community via:

-- High quality international conferences.
-Since their inception in 1991, MEI Conferences have developed a reputation for bringing together groups of high profile academics, researchers and industrialists, to discuss the latest developments in mineral processing and extractive metallurgy.
+• High quality international conferences.
+Since their inception, MEI Conferences have developed a reputation for bringing together groups of high profile academics, researchers and industrialists, to discuss the latest developments in mineral processing and extractive metallurgy.

-- Minerals Engineering.
-This internationally recognised, peer-reviewed journal is published by Elsevier Science, and edited by Dr. Barry Wills of MEI.
-Each monthly issue contains papers from leading researchers in the field.
+• Minerals Engineering.
+This internationally recognised, peer-reviewed journal is published by Elsevier Science, and was edited by Dr. Barry Wills of MEI until 2022, when Pablo Brito-Parada took over.
+Papers from MEI Conferences are published in a special issue of the journal.

 The senior partners of MEI are: